A man smiling in a dental chair during his routine dental check-up at Aspen Dental.

 • Your dentist may also recommend regularly using a specific mouth rinse.

 If you suspect periodontitis, it’s likely that you’ll need to see your Aspen Dental dentist more often than normal.
 Your gum pockets, which is the space between your teeth and gums, may make it harder for you to clean the plaque off your teeth.
-Meaning, your oral health could likely benefit from periodontal treatment, also known as dental deep cleaning.
+Meaning, your oral health could likely benefit from periodontal treatment—something you have heard called deep cleaning.
 Your dentist will talk to you about a treatment plan that works best for you.

 Over time, fewer appointments may be necessary.
 Once the health of your gums is restored, your dentist will determine a maintenance schedule based on your clinical evaluations.